 Instructions

-- Heat the oven to 375ºF.
+• Heat the oven to 375ºF.
 Bring a large pot of salted water to a boil.
-Add the shells to the boiling water and cook until just shy of al dente.
-Drain, and transfer shells to a large rimmed baking sheet to allow to slightly cool.
+Add the shells to the boiling water and cook until just shy of al dente, about 10 minutes.
+Drain, and transfer shells to a large rimmed baking sheet.
+Drizzle with a little olive oil to keep them from sticking together.

 Notes